NicoloCavalli95horses/KMS-web-testing/content/01 Notes/BRF (Balance Random Forest).md

 ---
 ## Definition

-BRF (Balance Random Forest) is a variant of [[random forest]] technique designed to solve the problem of imbalanced dataset.
+BRF (Balance [[random forest]]) is a variant of [[random forest]] technique designed to solve the problem of imbalanced dataset.
 That is, a dataset in which a class has much more example of another one (e.g., in a dataset of bank transactions, regular transactions are much more frequent that fraudulent transactions).

 It is a [[machine learning]] technique used to classify an input into a predetermined output class.
 ## When to use